List of Judge Dredd characters: Judge Giant Sr

 First appearance: 2000 AD #27 (1977).
 Created by John Wagner and Ian Gibson.

 The original Judge Giant first appeared in prog 27 of the comic (1977) as a rookie judge who had just graduated from the Academy of Law.
-Set in 2099, his first appearance in "The Academy of Law" (progs 27–28) was a crossover with Harlem Heroes, set decades after the events depicted in that series.
+Set in 2099, his first appearance in the Judge Dredd story "The Academy of Law" (progs 27–28) was a crossover with Harlem Heroes, set decades after the events depicted in that series.
 It featured a cameo appearance by his father, John 'Giant' Clay, as a very old man at the end of the story.
 "The Academy of Law" is also notable for the debut of another important supporting character, Judge Griffin, as well as the Academy of Law itself.
 It tells of Rookie Giant's Final Assessment, a grueling test of his judgment and abilities under Judge Dredd's supervision.
 Dredd is satisfied and Giant becomes a full Street Judge.

 Judge Giant became Dredd's recurring sidekick for the next four years.
 His most important story was the 23-episode Judge Cal storyline, in which he first saved Dredd from being executed and then fought with him against Cal's renegade judges and alien mercenaries (Kleggs) until the end.
 Although he had an important role in that story, his appearances in later tales were generally little more than mere cameos, and his importance within the strip tailed off somewhat.
 He was finally killed off in the "Block Mania" story (1981) while trying to arrest Orlok just before the Apocalypse War.
 The unheroic circumstances of his death (he was shot in the back in a brief scene) were controversial among fans, since although they were used to seeing popular characters killed off in 2000 AD, they were disappointed with the cursory way in which Giant's death was depicted.
 In an interview years later, writer Alan Grant said: "When we wrote the death of Giant, I thought it was a great idea to kill him off in such a casual, natural (for a judge) way.
 But when the reader outcry came, I was startled and forced to see things from their point of view."